openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0003-readme-specification.rst

    Deploying
    =========

-   How can a new user, go about deploying this component?
+   How can a new user go about deploying this component?
 Is it just a few commands?
 Is there a larger how-to that should be linked here?

    For details on how to deploy this component, checkout the `deployment how-to`_